Left-wing nationalism: Korea under Japanese rule

 Shin Chae-ho is a representative left-wing nationalist during the Korea under Japanese rules.
-Most of the Korean independence activists of the period were Korean nationalists who resisted the Japanese Empire, but Sin Chaeho's Korean nationalism among them also affects modern South Korea and North Korea.
+Most of the Korean independence activists of the period were Korean nationalists who resisted the Japanese Empire.

 North Korea

-Experts analyze that North Korea's radcial anti-sadaejuui and anti-imperialism have been the main causes of North Korea's economic poverty.
+Experts analyze that North Korea's radical anti-sadaejuui and anti-colonialism have been the main causes of North Korea's economic poverty.
 The North Korean government shows hostility to all for historical reasons against neighboring powers such as the United States, China, and Japan.
 Bruce Cumings analyzed that the reason why North Korea does not collapse is that it is a thoroughly anti-imperialist country.
+(Many North Korean people distrust the surrounding powers.)

 South Korea

-South Korea's progressive nationalism is a combination of 'cultural' civic nationalism and 'resistance' minjok ideology.
+South Korea's left-wing nationalism supports anti-imperialism, anti-Japanese decolonialism, and Korean unification.
+They are usually viewed as 'ethnonationalist left' (좌파민족주의) in that they oppose state-aligned nationalism, foster hostility to Japan and sympathy for North Korea, but it's more like romantic nationalism (낭만적 민족주의, 낭만적 내셔널리즘) because left-wing nationalists often embrace diversity and multiculturalism.

 Progressive nationalists see the elimination of hierarchical "pro-Japanese (partially pro-Chinese and pro-American) colonialist" remnants through nationalism as a prerequisite for realizing social progressivism.
 For example, feminist movement in South Korea often has anti-Japanese sentiment.
 This was naturally formed by war crimes committed by the Japanese Empire during the past World War II, such as Korean Women's Volunteer Labour Corps, Comfort Women, etc.

 Historically, Korea's classical liberals have hated and resisted Qing dynasty (China) and Empire of Japan rather than the classical conservatives who conform to the powers.
 Due to the history of the division of Korea led by the United States and the Soviet Union, where Koreans' self-determination was ignored, Korean nationalism became more prominent in the liberal and progressive camp than in the conservative camp in South Korea.
-South Korea's "progressive-nationalists" criticize conservative "New Rightists" for having a sadaejuui perception of the United States, anti-communist hatred of North Korea, and supporting pro-Japanese colonialist view.
+South Korea's "progressive-nationalists" criticize conservative "New Rightists" for having a romanticized perception of the United States, anti-communist hatred of North Korea, and supporting pro-Japanese colonialist view.
 The Korean nationalist sentiment of South Korean progressives also has other factors, which stem from the historical fact that some Korean conservative elites were pro-Japanese fascists.